Last Updated on June 21, 2026 by Daniel Globe

 Government Involvement or Inability to Control Harm

-Applicants must show that the persecution is by the government or by private actors the government is unable or unwilling to control.
+You must also show that the persecution comes from the government, or from private actors the government can’t or won’t control.
+Private harm alone doesn’t qualify unless the government is unable or unwilling to stop it.

 Moral Character and Criminal History

-Applicants convicted of a particularly serious crime are barred from statutory withholding and are considered a danger to the community (see 8 CFR § 208.24; see also BIA guidance such as Matter of N-A-M-, 2007).
-Individuals barred from withholding may still seek CAT deferral of removal per 8 CFR §§ 1208.16–1208.17.
+A conviction for a particularly serious crime bars you from statutory withholding under the Immigration and Nationality Act (INA) and marks you as a danger to the community (see 8 CFR § 208.24; Matter of N-A-M-, Board of Immigration Appeals (BIA) 2007).
+If statutory withholding is off the table, you may still seek deferral of removal under the Convention Against Torture (CAT) per 8 CFR §§ 1208.16–1208.17.

 Traveling with Withholding of Removal: Restrictions and Requirements

-Individuals granted withholding of removal face significant restrictions on international travel.
-Leaving the United States can jeopardize protection and may allow DHS to treat the departure as executing or facilitating removal under self-removal rules (8 CFR § 241.7).
-In addition, USCIS states that even with an advance parole document, reentry is not guaranteed; CBP decides at the port of entry (USCIS Travel Documents, 2025).
+Withholding of removal comes with major restrictions on international travel.
+Leaving the United States can put your protection at risk.
+The Department of Homeland Security (DHS) may treat your departure as executing or facilitating removal under self-removal rules (8 CFR § 241.7).

 Products Worth Considering